Cloud-Tian/Cloud-Tian.github.io/_pages/about.md

 ==========NEWS===========

+[2023-05-24] One paper, 'BIOS: a 40nm Bionic Sensor-Defined 0.47pJ/SOP, 268.7TSOPs/W Configurable Spiking Neuron-in-Memory Processor for Wearable Healthcare', has been accepted to IEEE ESSDERC/ESSCIRC 2023🎉!

+[2023-05-18] One paper, 'A 510µW 0.738-mm2 6.2-pJ/SOP Online Learning Multi-Topology SNN Processor with Unified Computation Engine in 40-nm CMOS', has been accepted to IEEE TBioCAS🎉!

+[2023-04-03] Five papers, 'Binary Is All You Need: Ultra-Efficient Arrhythmia Detection with a Binary-Only Compressive System', 'SNNOpt: an Application-Specific Design Framework for Spiking Neural Networks', 'NeuroBMI: a New Neuromorphic Implantable Wireless Brain Machine Interface with a 0.48 uW Event-Driven Noise-Tolerant Spike Detector', 'Novel Knowledge Distillation to Improve Training Accuracy of Spin-Based SNN', and 'An Energy-Efficient Network Interconnection Structure with Pruned Node-fusion Tree-based Multicast Scheme for Neuromorphic Systems' have been accepted to IEEE AICAS 2023🎉!

 [2023-04-03] Five papers, 'Binary Is All You Need: Ultra-Efficient Arrhythmia Detection with a Binary-Only Compressive System', 'SNNOpt: an Application-Specific Design Framework for Spiking Neural Networks', 'NeuroBMI: a New Neuromorphic Implantable Wireless Brain Machine Interface with a 0.48 uW Event-Driven Noise-Tolerant Spike Detector', 'Novel Knowledge Distillation to Improve Training Accuracy of Spin-Based SNN', and 'An Energy-Efficient Network Interconnection Structure with Pruned Node-fusion Tree-based Multicast Scheme for Neuromorphic Systems' have been accepted to IEEE AICAS 2023🎉!

 [2023-01-21] One poster, 'Neuromorphic System-on-Chip Towards Efficient Edge Healthcare', has been accepted to ACM/IEEE DAC 2023 Work-in-Progress Session🎉!